 Extremely tough and waterproof construction.
-Oversized, wide-mouth opening makes packing easy.
+The oversized, wide-mouth opening makes packing easy.
 Features internal mesh pockets for easy organization.
 Easily converts into a backpack.

 Does not feature wheels or a solid bottom.